Rage6/Rage6.github.io/README.md

 ***THE CODE***

-Of course, it isn't worth trying to explaining ALL of *Quick Yahtzee*'s code.
-However, it is worth mentioning certain portions of the most interesting/difficult lines.
+Of course, it isn't worth explaining ALL of *Quick Yahtzee*'s code.
+However, it is worth mentioning some of its most interesting/difficult/noteworthy portions.

 <img src="views/images/enter_click.png">